TryGhost/Themes/packages/ruby/README.md

 # Ruby

-A clean, minimalist theme featuring a light and dark mode.
-Launch your online publications with flair.
+A multi-column theme with a unique card layout.
+Share your posts with contemporary style.
 Completely free and fully responsive, released under the MIT license.

 **Demo: https://ruby.ghost.io**